tungbq/devops-basics/templates/TOPIC_TEMPLATE.md

 - Explain or give diagram for the essential of YOUR_TOPIC

+# YOUR_TOPIC Architecture (Nice to have)

+- It would be better if we could provide the architecture or diagram about the topic

 # Prerequisite?
 (Optional)

 - If there has any prerequisite item to learn this topic, metion here.